BarryCarlyon/twitch_misc/channel_points/eventsub/README.md

 - `channel:manage:redemptions`
 - `channel:read:redemptions`

-For the "secret" *DO NOT USES YOUR APPLICATION `client_secret`* it should be any random string.
+For the "eventsub_secret" *DO NOT USES YOUR APPLICATION `client_secret`* it should be any random string, between 10 and 100 characters

 The callback URL needs to be SSL Secured!